droptableuser/scharitzer.io/content/readme.md

 ### About me
-My name is Markus, and I am Freelance DevSecOpos and Cloud Security Consultant.
+My name is Markus, and I am Freelance DevSecOps and Cloud Security Consultant.

 I have 12+ years of experience in tech: from systems engineering, software development, to cyber security.
 If you really want to drill down, [here is my resume](/Resume-Markus-Scharitzer.pdf)